-Complete Madness were formed in 1994 out of a band called ‘Beat The System’ which itself was born in 1989 with original members Mark Keegan and Derek Wood who are still with Complete Madness today, below are 2 links of Complete Madness as "beat the sytem" please feel free to click and watch Complete madness in the early days.
+Complete Madness were formed in 1994 out of a band called ‘Beat The System’ which itself was born in 1989 with original member Mark Keegan who Is still fronting Complete Madness today after his partner Derek Wood retiring in 2021. below are 2 links of Complete Madness as "beat the sytem" please feel free to click and watch Complete madness in the early days.

 Mark was always into the original Punk and Ska scene while Derek was more of an old School Rock person, so finding a happy medium of music was always difficult but in 1990 they decided to settle on the New Wave type of stuff featuring bands such as The Clash, Alarm, U2, Nick Lowe, Big Country and Flock of Seagulls to name a few.